Jacob-J-Nealy/FinacialTracker/README.md

 ## Thanks

-Shout Out to my Potato Instructor Raymond Mourn for his french fry guidance Shout out to Walter Donnellan (My Tutor) for sacrificing his lunch breaks and extra time to tutor me Shoutout Adam Jessie the Debug King for explaining complex topics we didn't learn yet in class
+Shout Out to my Potato Instructor Raymond Mourn for his french fry guidance

+Shout out to Walter Donnellan (My Tutor) for sacrificing his lunch breaks and extra time to tutor me

+Shoutout Tiffany Obi for help during Breaks

 - A special thanks to all classmates for their dedication and teamwork.
 - #FullStackFryers